Advocate for Change

 Written Advocacy

-Even if you do not have time to serve on a group or council, you can contribute your voice and experience to influence decision-makers.
+Even if you do not have time to serve on a group or council, you can contribute your voice and experience to influence decision-makers by sharing your thoughts and ideas in written format.
 This method of “written advocacy” may take some time and practice.
-Try to keep your letter short and simple – good organization helps get your message across.
+You will also need to experiment with different platforms to share opinions.

 • Let your elected officials know what is working or what is NOT working in your community.
 They need to hear from you!
-Here is how to find your legislator
+This website to help you find your state legislator in MA.
+You just need to enter your street address, city/town and zip code to search.

-• Op-Ed articles – share your opinion to reach people, change hearts and minds and maybe even reshape policy.
-Get some tips on how to write an article
+• Some newspapers publish opinion letters to the editor which appear as Op-Ed articles in the publications.
+An Op-Ed is generally a short article expressing an opinion or viewpoint on a topic.
+Share your opinion to reach people, change hearts and minds and maybe even reshape policy.
+Duke University has a website with tips on how to write effective Op-Eds.

 • Offer to write an article on a topic of interest for an organization that aligns with your interests.
 Showcase your thought leadership and earn valuable exposure. maybe even make some new connections.

-• Maybe starting a Blog is right for you – Check out some tips from Blogging.org.
+• Maybe starting a blog is the right tool for your written advocacy.
+A blog is a website that provides insight into a certain topic and can be a forum to share ideas, information and updates.
+Check out some tips on how to start and write for a blog from Blogging.org.
 Once you’ve found your niche, be original, interesting and honest!

-• Facebook is an option – anyone with a Facebook account can Create a Page, build content, and ask friends to share in their networks.
+• Facebook is also an option for written advocacy.
+Anyone with a Facebook account can Create a Facebook Page, build content around your advocacy topic and ask friends to share in their networks.

 Building your Background

-You may need to build your knowledge in a content area.
-Rules and regulations often change or are updated.
-It is hard to stay up-to-date.
+You may need to build your knowledge in a content area to increase your advocacy.
+Rules and regulations often change and you need to keep up-to-date on policies and procedures to be an effective advocate.

-• Join an online group with a topic you are interested in, for example over 3,000 parents and professionals are talking about post-secondary transition and sharing resources on the Facebook group, Massachusetts Transition to Adulthood
+• Join an online group that discusses a topic you are interested in, for example over 3,000 parents and professionals are talking about post-secondary transition and sharing resources on the Facebook group, Massachusetts Transition to Adulthood

 • Review state agency websites to get a background on their focus and who is in leadership positions

-• Check out our Leadership Learning page for more options
+• Check out our FCSN Leadership Learning page for more options

 Empowered parents are uniquely motivated to create positive change and build a better community for their children and others.
-Connect with others to bring more power to your voice – remember, build trusting relationships!
+Connect with others to bring more power to your voice – remember, build trusting relationships to work for change!

 The Power of Advocacy